 He and his wife have been married for 66 years and have two children, Mary Jewell Cox and Robert M. Peal.

 “We are getting older, but we used to love square dancing contests and I still enjoy speaking to students when I can,” Peal said.

 Peal said when he speaks to students about going overseas during World War II, he always tells them he had a rich relative that sent him on a cruise.
 Then he asks if they know who his rich relative was.

 “There is always a student that will say ‘Uncle Sam’ and I tell them they are right,” he said with a big smile on his face.

-Peal has been named the “Grand Marshal” for the 2015 West Virginia Coal Festival and said being connected with the 29 victims of the Upper Big Branch disaster that have been named “Parade Marshals” for the same festival parade is an honor.
+Peal said being connected with the 29 victims of the Upper Big Branch disaster that were named “Parade Marshals” for the same festival parade is an honor.